-One by one companies reveal their Color of the Year to the press as well as post and boast about it on their websites.
-PPG and AkzoNobel are usually first followed by Sherwin-Williams, Benjamin Moore and finally Pantone.
+One by one, companies reveal their Color of the Year to the press and post and boast about it on their websites.
+PPG and AkzoNobel are usually first followed by Sherwin-Williams, Benjamin Moore, and finally, Pantone.

-Each company shares details about how they chose their color, which includes research, observation, travel, trade shows and much debate.
+Each company shares details about how they chose their color, including research, observation, travel, trade shows, and much debate.
 It's a process I'm intimately familiar with having been part of trend forecasting teams for several different corporations in the past.

 Why so much interest in the reasons?
 Because the two most important questions a designer can ask about any trend color are:

 When you understand the "why," you will be clear on the reasons each company thinks their hue will resonate with a majority of people during the upcoming year.
 This insight will enable you to use not just their color of the year but any shade or combination of hues that evoke a similar feeling.